abenstirling/SemanticNavigation/README.md

 How will you preprocess your data?

-Aside from cropping, and normalization, we plan on running glpn-nyu and putting in a new depth dimension to our image dataset.
+Aside from cropping, and normalization, we are using glpn-nyu and putting in a new depth dimension to our image dataset.
 ![test](https://github.com/abenstirling/CSE151A_Project/blob/main/Notebooks/DepthEstimation.png?raw=true)

 - [X] Your jupyter notebook(s) should be uploaded to your repo.